 Get the Best Car Insurance in Singapore

-The price of a COE should be a major consideration for any prospective car-owner, as depending on when you buy, the price of a COE may be even more expensive than the price of your car.
-As a result, it's helpful to have a general idea of what people are paying for them, especially as you consider what reserve price you'll need to be willing to pay to succeed in the bidding process.
-Just as important is an understanding of the main drivers of COE premiums that could you guide you through the COE purchase process.
-In the following article, we compare the average price of COEs in 2017 with prices from past years, and outline the primary factors that determine the cost of COEs.
+The price of a COE should be a major consideration for any prospective car-owner, as there are times when it's possible to pay more for the COE than for your car.
+As a result, it's helpful to have a general idea of what people are paying for them, especially as you consider what reserve price you'll need to pay to succeed in the bidding process.
+It's also just as important to understand what drives changes in COE prices.
+In the following guide, we compare the average price of COEs in 2020 with prices from past years, and outline the primary factors that determine the cost of COEs.

 Average Cost of COE

-The following graph shows how the average COE price has changed over time from 2005 to the present day.
-As of February 2017, the average cost of COEs in 2017 was S$49,651.
-This does not reflect much of a change from 2016, which had an annual average cost of S$49,644.
+The following graph shows how the average COE price has changed over the past decade.
+As of March 2022, the average cost of COEs was over S$66,000, which is a sharp increased from previous years.

 Factors affecting COE prices